DickinsonCollege/FarmData2/INSTALL.md

 ## User Install ##

 FarmData2 is currently in the early stages of development and thus is not ready for independent use.
 This section will be updated when FarmData2 has reached a state of development that is suitable for use.
-In the meantime, please contact braught@dickinon.edu or allen@npfi.org for credentials if you would like to explore the trial instance available at [FarmData2 Trial](http://npfi.org/farmdata2/).
+In the meantime, please contact braught@dickinson.edu or allen@npfi.org for credentials if you would like to explore the trial instance available at [FarmData2 Trial](http://npfi.org/farmdata2/).

 ## Developer Install ##